Fayetteville mom out 300 ounces of breastmilk after USPS destroyed it

 She took her son with her, while her husband, also active duty stationed in Fort Bragg, stayed in Fayetteville with their daughter.

-Once she was settled in with the Army in Pennslyvania, Carroll needed the frozen breastmilk.
+Once she was settled in with the Army in Pennslyvania, Carroll needed the frozen breast milk.

 "He was eating more than I was pumping, so I knew I was going to run out if he didn't mail it out," Carroll added.

-On July 18, Carroll's husband took the 300 ounces of frozen breastmilk to the Fayetteville post office.
+On July 18, Carroll's husband took the 300 ounces of frozen breast milk to the Fayetteville post office.

 "He packed it in a Styrofoam cooler, packed it in dry ice, told them what it was and explained it, and they were pretty good with him about it, they knew what it was," she said.